latenitefilms/BRAWToolbox/docs/faq.md

 As far as we know, BRAW Toolbox is the first application on the Mac App Store to include an FxPlug4 effect.

+Then in **BRAW Toolbox v3.0.0** we added a Media Extension for native Blackmagic RAW in QuickTime Player, Final Cut Pro and any other application that supports Media Extensions!

 ---

 ### Why the Mac App Store?